bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 61°
-- light rain
+- overcast clouds
-- 78% humidity
+- 72% humidity
-- 15 mph wind
+- 9 mph wind
 - 0.2 inches of precipitation in the past 24 hours

 ## Temperature History